gezeresolutionsweb/webdia-cli/README.md

 ## What's this ?

-Webdia is a command line tools that transform database schema from multiple source to multiple destination format.
+Webdia is a command line tools that transform database schema from multiple sources to multiple destinations format.
 Supported sources are: Dia (UML), Mysql, Mssql.
 Supported destination are: Dia (UML), Sql, Wiki (Dokuwiki).
-Each tables are represented as UML class and each fields are reprenseted as UML class attributes.

-You can read MILESTONES section down ther to see what's next !
+You can read MILESTONES section down there to see what's next !
 Contributions are welcome.
 Any suggestions ?

 Sylvain Lévesque <slevesque@gezere.com>